OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 For the complete list of errors, please see [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193#provider-errors) and [EIP-1474](https://eips.ethereum.org/EIPS/eip-1474#error-codes).

 :::tip Tip
-The [`eth-rpc-errors`](https://npmjs.com/package/eth-rpc-errors) package implements all RPC errors thrown by the MetaMask provider, and can help you identify their meaning.
+The [`eth-rpc-errors`](https://npmjs.com/package/eth-rpc-errors) package implements all RPC errors thrown by the OneKey provider, and can help you identify their meaning.
 :::

 ## Using the Provider